luapower/luapower-all/mmap.md

 Get the current page size.
 Memory will always be allocated in multiples of this size and file offsets must be aligned to this size too.

+### `mmap.filesize(file) -> size | nil,errmsg,errcode`

+Get file size.
+Can fail with `'not_found'` or an OS specific error code.

+### `mmap.filesize(file, size) -> size | nil,errmsg,errcode`

+Enlarge or truncate a file to a specific size.
+If the file does not exist it is created.
+Can fail with `'disk_full'` or an OS specific error code.
+When enlarging, the appended data is undefined.
+When truncating, the data up to the specified size is preserved.